-If you are a party to a contract, it is – in theory at least – pretty easy to identify whether or not another party has breached it.
-The contract should have all the terms and conditions set out in it, so it should be a simple case of reviewing the terms to see whether or not they have been broken.
-But what if you do not have a contract with a professional person such as a solicitor, an accountant or a surveyor, but have suffered a “civil wrong”?
+If you are a party to a contract, it is, in theory at least, easy to identify whether or not another party has breached it.
+The contract should have all the terms and conditions set out in it.
+It should be a simple case of reviewing the terms to see whether or not they have been broken.
+What if you do not have a contract with a professional person, such as a solicitor, but have suffered as a consequence of their negligence?

 If this arises then you might be considering a claim for professional negligence.
 Negligence is described as:

 “The omission to do something which a reasonable man, guided upon those considerations which ordinarily regulate the conduct of human affairs, would do, or doing something which a prudent and reasonable man would not do”

 That is a fairly simplistic explanation of what negligence is.
 Since that 1856 case, the law has been constantly defining and re-defining what negligence actually is, and importantly, what has to be proven in order to bring a successful professional negligence claim.
 The ultimate test is that you have to prove four things:

 - that the professional owes you a duty of care;